-Benchmarks in Stratford sub Castle
+Benchmarks in and near Stratford sub Castle

-The horizontal line chiselled out at the top is for an angle iron (L shaped and usually a 90° angle) to be placed in it.
+The horizontal line chiselled out at the top is for an angle iron (L shaped and usually a 90 degree angle) to be placed in it.
 This gave a platform (a bench) for a levelling rod to be positioned by surveyors.
 Beneath it is a heraldic broad arrow with a tang between two barbs.
 It has been used since the 14th Century to denote Royal, Government, Board of Ordnance, Ordnance Survey (as here) and Military (including Navy perhaps as an anchor icon) and MoD use over the centuries.
 From the 1830’s it appeared on prisoners’ uniforms and still does in any cartoon denoting convicts.
 In 1875 it became illegal to copy it without authority.

 Move your mouse over an image to see its description,